DianaNites/cargo-sysroot/README.md

 This is not a wrapper like `cargo xbuild` or `xargo`, this is a standalone tool you call once.
 This has the nice benefit of actually working with standard tools like RLS, clippy, or even the simple `cargo check`.

-## New in 0.5.0

-Support for the new sysroot build process, and more reliable overall.

-Liballoc!

-I'm no longer mysterious!
+It accomplishes this by generating a `.cargo/config` for you.

 ## Prerequisite

 * A nightly compiler.
 * The `rust-src` component must be installed for the active toolchain.
-* Your `Cargo.toml` file must contain `package.metadata.cargo-sysroot.target`, where target is a target specifiction json file.
+* Your `Cargo.toml` file must contain `package.metadata.cargo-sysroot.target`, where target is a target specification json file.
   * A built-in target may also work, but this is untested.
-* OR Pass `--target` on the commandline, ex `cargo sysroot --target path/to/target.json`
+* OR Pass `--target` on the command line, ex `cargo sysroot --target path/to/target.json`

 ### Example `Cargo.toml`